Cautious Optimism in Commercial Real Estate Capital Markets

 Spreads for multifamily debt range between 250 and 350 basis points, depending on the dynamics of the deal, noted one panelist.
 Capital is plentiful, although in some instances agencies are asking for six to 12 months of reserves for principal, taxes and insurance.

 KBREC has also been actively originating loans, but with added due diligence.
 KBREC bankers have been seeking details of borrower rent rolls and how many tenants have been furloughed.
-However, today’s low interest rates and interest reserve requirements could enable an owner to cover debt service even with as little as 65% occupancy.
+However, the low interest rate environment and interest reserve requirements could enable an owner to cover debt service even with as little as 65% occupancy.
 And, while it seems that the multifamily market should be in worse shape than it is, collections continue to be strong.

 Long-term leases support office underwriting